microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 # VS Code Data Grid

-The `vscode-data-grid` enables developers to display an array of data in a tabular layout.
-The component is created using three components that work together:
+The `vscode-data-grid` enables developers to display data in a tabular layout.
+The data grid is created using three components that work together:

 -   `<vscode-data-grid>`: The top level container element.
 -   `<vscode-data-grid-row>`: Displays a single row of data associated with a single record or a header row.